matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 gsutil for interacting with Google Cloud Storage, and bq for managing BigQuery data.
 It's essential for automating deployment and management tasks, and for scripting interactions with GCP services.

-2) Explain the purpose and benefits of using Cloud Source Repositories.
+2) Explain the purpose and benefits of using Cloud Source Repositories?
 Answer: Cloud Source Repositories is a fully managed version control service that hosts private Git repositories on Google Cloud.
 It provides a secure, scalable platform for collaborative development.
 Benefits include easy integration with other GCP services, such as Cloud Build for CI/CD pipelines, and IAM for access control.
 It also supports mirroring